Quick Answer

 “DELF B2 is impossible”

-First-time pass rates are modest, but many candidates pass with focused B2 prep — exam format, not only “general French.”
+First attempts are demanding, but many candidates pass with focused B2 prep — exam format, not only “general French.”

 What to study: practical focus